nikspyratos/toybox/README.md

 - Test the scripts - feedback welcome!
     - Need to add some confirmation mechanisms or tests for Redis
 - Figure out how to make teams installable on Jetstream after-the-fact
+- Perhaps re-try Octane but with some benchmark or worker restarting config

 ---